jaantollander/masters-thesis/content/30_methods.md

-## Computing average rate of change
+## Computing rates of change from the statistics
 > TODO: add plot of raw counter values and computed rate of change

 For a row in the relational database, the tuple of values `(uid, job, nodename, source)` forms a unique identifier, `timestamp` is time, and `<operation>` fields contain the counter values for each operation.